w3c/w3c-website-redesign-documentation/_posts/2021-07-21-redesigning-the-landing-page-for-technical-reports.md

 In the form, we present a select element for these Statuses, which when activated reveal two groups of checkboxes.
 Some of these checkboxes change the state of multiple other checkboxes.

 The problem here is that we have elements that look like something they're not---it isn't a select element---, and when interacted with, behave in unexpected ways---activating the first checkbox in group 1 also changes the rest in that group.
-I call this material dishonesty, and want to solve it by making sure the page elements act as a user would expect.
+This element was an attempt to combine a set of complex filters in one place, but it doesn't work and I believe using form elements that act as the user would expect will be simpler and more effective.
+I call this material honesty.

 ### Mixing report types and their statuses